 ACE inhibitors 29.313

-It certainly looks like AcetylCholineEsterase inhibitors used as pesticides are used closer to to bat foraging areas than all of the others, and may need further investigation.
+It certainly looks like AcetylCholineEsterase inhibitors used as pesticides are used closer to bat foraging areas than all of the others, and may need further investigation.
 This type of biological activity (ACE inhibition) would cause bats to burn off fat faster than normal.
 It might be detectable if animals were tested during foraging.